projectbuendia/buendia/openmrs/README.md

         [INFO] Started Jetty Server

     the server is ready, and you can log in at [[http://localhost:9000/openmrs/]] as "buendia" with password "buendia".

+6. Apply a buendia profile.
+See [Setting Up A Buendia Profile](https://github.com/projectbuendia/buendia/wiki/Setting-Up-a-Buendia-profile) for more information.

 After `tools/openmrs_build` is done, your freshly built module will be an `.omod` file in `openmrs-project/server/openmrs/RELEASE/modules`.
 If you need to install it into an OpenMRS server running elsewhere, you can upload this file using the Administration > Manage Modules page.